Occupational Therapist Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for occupational therapists in Ohio?

 The most active sponsors for occupational therapists in Ohio are large health systems with established international hiring infrastructure.
-Cleveland Clinic, OhioHealth, ProMedica, Mercy Health, and Cincinnati Children's Hospital Medical Center have sponsored H-1B and green card petitions for therapy roles in recent years.
+Cleveland Clinic, OhioHealth, ProMedica, Mercy Health, and Cincinnati Children's Hospital Medical Center have sponsored H-1B visa and green card petitions for therapy roles in recent years.
 Inpatient rehabilitation facilities and skilled nursing networks affiliated with these systems also appear in federal LCA disclosure data as recurring OT sponsors.

 Which visa types are most common for occupational therapist roles in Ohio?

 The H-1B is the most common visa category for occupational therapists in Ohio, as OT meets the specialty occupation standard given its degree requirements in occupational therapy or a related field.
 Some international applicants, particularly those from the Philippines or other countries with nursing and therapy pipelines, may also pursue EB-3 green card sponsorship.
-TN status is available to Canadian and Mexican OTs under USMCA if the employer supports that pathway.
+TN visa status is available to Canadian and Mexican OTs under USMCA if the employer supports that pathway.

 Which cities in Ohio have the most occupational therapist sponsorship jobs?